PMArkive/SMEncounterRNGTool/README.md

 - Zygarde: "Zygarde has gone into a Poke Ball!"
 - Solgaleo/Lunala: No dialogue, stand in front of it
 - UBs & wild Pokemon: "Use this item" (Honey)
-- Type:Null, Porygon, Aerodactyl, Magearna, Munchlax, Machamp and other event Pokemon: "You received xxx!"
+- Type:Null, Porygon, Aerodactyl, Magearna, fossil Pokemon and event Pokemon: "You received xxx!"
+- Crabrawler: "There was a Pokemon feeding on the Berries and it leaped out at you!"

 ## Marks under Blink Column
 - ★: One person on the map will blink soon, a warning for nearby frames.